An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Material and methods

 Similarly, for tortuous blood vessels:

-Values $ R_{s}$ and $R_{t}$ quantify the changes in tortuosity obtained when using an off-the-shelf network instead of training a neural network from scratch.
+Values $R_{n}$ and $R_{t}$ quantify the changes in tortuosity obtained when using an off-the-shelf network instead of training a neural network from scratch.
 It is important to notice that the off-the-shelf network was not trained on completely unrelated data.
 The tortuous and non-tortuous datasets have similar characteristics, with their main distinction being the tortuosity of the blood vessels contained in the images.
+Also, given the natural sinuosity of the blood vessels in our images, we observed in our experiments that the values in $T_{ns}$ and $T_{ts}$, being averages calculated over the entire images, did not reach values close to zero.

 Having defined these quality metrics, we search for biases of segmentation and tortuosity values by calculating the values of relative tortuosity and IoU as we increase the number of annotated images used in the fine-tuning step.
 The number of images was varied from 0 (no fine-tuning) to 40.
-Since the annotated images are randomly sampled, the fine-tuning is repeated $K$ times and each quality metric is calculated as the average over all repetitions.
+Since the annotated images are randomly sampled, the fine-tuning is repeated $K$ times, and each quality metric is calculated as the average for all repetitions.
 Since using less annotated images leads to large fluctuations in the results, we define $K$ as

-where $l$ is the total size of the training set and $n$ the number of images used in the refinement.
-Thus, the smaller the number of images used in the refinement, the greater the number of repetitions used in the evaluation.
+where $t$ is the total size of the training set and $n$ the number of images used in the refinement.
+Thus, the smaller the number of images used in the refinement, the larger is the number of repetitions used in the evaluation.